joycechungyt/my-llama-chatbot/README.md

 **Overview**
 ------------

 In this project, I created a chatbot using the popular Python libraries `requests` and `streamlit`.
-The chatbot is designed to [briefly describe the purpose of the chatbot].
+The chatbot is designed to chat with the user and remember the last 5 messages of the user.

 **Technical Details**
 --------------------